MichalStrehovsky/zerosharp/README.md

 The `build.cmd` script needs to be executed from a "x64 Native Tools Command Prompt for VS 2019" - it's in your Start menu.
 Also make sure `DROPPATH` is set as above.

+## Building the sample efi-no-runtime

+There are some prerequisites for running the build scripts:

+* Visual Studio 2019 with C++ support and a Windows SDK

+Then you can simply run `dotnet build -c Release -r win-x64` to get an EFI file or `dotnet build -c Release -r win-x64 /p:Mode=vhd` to get a VHDX file.